increasinglyunclear/python/fine_tuned_llm/README.md

 ## Notes

-- The model is optimized for philosophical and architectural text analysis
+- The model is optimized for text analysis
 - Uses LoRA for efficient fine-tuning
 - Supports long-form text generation and analysis